Backflip (figure skating): History

 The backflip ban was lifted prior to the 2024–2025 season, when it and other "somersault type jumps" were removed from ISU's list of restricted moves and elements.
 The ISU's agenda for its congress in Las Vegas in June 2024 included a proposal to remove backflips from the restricted list, stating that the reason for doing so was that "somersault type jumps are very spectacular and nowadays it is not logical anymore to include them as illegal movements"; the proposal passed and the ban was removed from the sport's rules.
 The backflip is not assigned a point value and is not a required element, but it is allowed to be included as part of the choreographic sequence during the free skating program.

 ABC News reported that backflips "almost immediately" began to appear in lower-level competitions, including at the Lombardia Trophy in September 2024, when Ilia Malinin from the U.S., who won the event, successfully executed it.
 The first time the move was allowed at the Grand Prix series was at the 2024 Skate America.

-In September 2025, during the 2025 Skate Canada International, Deanna Stellato-Dudek and Maxime Deschamps of Canada became the first pairs team to perform an assisted backflip in an ISU competition.
+During the 2025–26 season, Deanna Stellato-Dudek and Maxime Deschamps of Canada became the first pair skating team to perform an assisted backflip in an ISU competition.
+Deschamps was opposed to incorporating it because he thought it was too dangerous, but was convinced by Stellato-Dudek.
+It was "a deliberate choice to shake up a somewhat monotonous element" during the footwork sequence of their short program and to "spice it up a little bit" during an Olympic year.

+During the men's short program of the team event at the 2026 Winter Olympics, Malinin executed a backflip, marking the first time the element had been legally performed in the Olympics since 1976.
+He also became the first skater to legally land the move on one blade in Olympic history during the men's free skate of the same event.